 Effective Reading Comprehension Strategies

 Strategies for teaching reading comprehension to EFL and ESL students were suggested in my recently published article.
 Effective reading comprehension strategies are necessary for improving the reading proficiency of all students.
 This article examines how to apply my reading comprehension strategies in the understanding of news articles in the classroom.

 Applying Effective Reading Comprehension Strategies in the Classroom

-Usually, at the beginning of the school year, I choose a fictitious news article which I have written especially for middle school EFL students in Thailand.
+Usually, at the beginning of the school year, I choose a fictitious news article that I have written especially for middle school EFL students in Thailand.
 My students are just beginning to read news articles, so I choose the topic of a traffic accident that has happened in Bangkok.
 This is purposely done so that students can draw on their background knowledge for comprehension of the article.
 The news article for this lesson is as follows: